marco-brandizi/knetminer-wiki/Creating-a-novel-knowledge-network-for-KnetMiner.md

 ## Data needed

 In this case, we'll work with _Brassica oleracea_ ([see Ensembl](http://plants.ensembl.org/Brassica_oleracea/Info/Index)) which we'll then link to the already created _Arabidopsis thaliana_ network.
-The taxonomy ID is 109376, you will need to enter that one into the config.xml in QTLNetMiner's server.
+The taxonomy ID is 109376, you will need to enter that one into the config.xml in KnetMiner's server.
 Download the peptides and the gene gff3 from [here](ftp://ftp.ensemblgenomes.org/pub/plants/release-26/fasta/brassica_oleracea/pep/) and [here](ftp://ftp.ensemblgenomes.org/pub/plants/release-26/gff3/brassica_oleracea/), this will be our simplest network, the one linking genes to their respective proteins.

 ## Folder structure

 Since we will create a few smaller "sub"-networks it is useful to create folders for each subnetwork.
 "Officially" each organism's project is structured like this (you can see it "in action" [here](https://ondex.rothamsted.ac.uk/QTLNetMiner/releasenotes/))

 ```
-qtlnetminer
+knetminer
 |
 |-- homology (parental folder for all homology related information)
 |   |